USS Ronald Reagan: 2017

 On 22 November, a C-2A Greyhound cargo plane of VRC-30 with 11 crew and passengers aboard crashed into the Philippine Sea 145 km northwest of Okinotorishima while flying from Marine Corps Air Station Iwakuni to the carrier.
 It was the first C-2 loss since 2005, and the first fatal crash since 1973.
 Eight of the 11 were rescued.
 Ronald Reagan returned to Yokosuka on 4 December.

 2018

-In 17 May Ronald Reagan conducted sea trials and on 28 May 2018 she departed on her regular patrol of the Pacific.
+On 17 May, Ronald Reagan conducted sea trials, and, on 28 May 2018, she departed on her regular patrol of the Pacific.
 Her departure was several weeks late.
 The delay was caused by a "material issue" that required repairs to issues found during the sea trials.
 Field Carrier Landing Practice for aircrew on Iwo Jima were also delayed.
 After patrolling through the disputed South China Sea, the ship visited the Philippines for the first time, and stayed for four days.